CaseyHofland/GameSettings/README.md

 # Game Settings
-Easily configure and create game settings for Unity!
+Easily create and configure game settings for Unity!

-Game Settings is an extensive suite of Settings that handle saving and loading, as well as making it easy to couple them to UI.
-Never struggle with settings again!
+With Game Settings you can divide your settings up into tiny chunks.
+Easily create your own settings, or make use of the built in Quality, Screen or Audio Settings to speedily add configurable Game Settings to your game!

-Note that this package is made currently in preview for the Unity Open Project #1 game currently in development.
-Features and documentation may not be completed or fully tested yet.
+This package has integration support for [UIWitches](https://github.com/Casey-Hofland/UIWitches) (com.caseydecoder.uiwitches), a package that lets you manipulate your UI with ease to speed up your development even further!